A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Mathematical model and implementation

 where:

-The convection terms and the divergence of the momentum flux are then computed as:
+The convection terms and the divergence of the momentum are then computed as:

-where $\partial_{i}=\partial/\partial x_i.$ \paragraph{Temporal discretization} The Crank-Nicolson scheme is used for the time advancement.
-As shown in~\cref{SSEC_NUM_ALG}, this is achieved with an iterative approach, where sub-iterations are performed for each time step.
-The time integration of the transported scalars and velocity is performed in a time-staggered manner.
-As shown in~\cref{EQ_SCALAR_UPDATE}, the right-hand side is computed using midpoint values of the scalars and the velocity at time-step $t^{n+1}$.
+where $\partial_{i}=\partial/\partial x_i.$ \paragraph{Temporal discretization} An iterative approach is employed for the time advancement.
+As discussed in~\cref{SSEC_NUM_ALG}, this is achieved by performing sub-iterations for each time step.
+In each sub-iteration, a prediction for variables at the next time step $t^{n+1}$ is made.
+Together with the solution at the current time step $t^n$, the mid-point value at $t^{n+\frac{1}{2}}$ is computed.
 Similarly, interpolation is employed to evaluate the right-hand side of the momentum update at the midpoint condition $t^n$, see~\cref{EQ_MOM_UPDATE}.
+We proceed this iteration until desired convergence is reached.
+Note that we adopted this iterative approach instead of the classical Crank-Nicolson scheme that is fully implicit.
+The benefit of this approach is that we can perform the time integration of the transported scalars and velocity in a time-staggered manner, which was shown to have better convergence properties~\cite{Pierce2001-nw}.